bridgesense/dotfiles/README.md

 Emacs Shortcuts
 ---
 The [General](https://github.com/noctuid/general.el) plugin has been included with this Emacs configuration.
-There is no need to hold the comma (the leader key borrowed from YADR) before pressing the second character.
-The following shortcuts can be selected concurrantly in the order presented which is a nice alternative to the Emacs Pinky.
+There is no need to hold the comma down (the leader key borrowed from YADR) before pressing the next key.
+The following shortcuts can be typed concurrantly in the order presented which is a nice alternative to the Emacs Pinky.

-### Single Key Shortcuts:
+#### Single Key Shortcuts:
 * `,,` Search for a command, M-X equivalentThe f
 * `,;` Comment or uncomment code blocks
 * `,[` Contract vertically split Window